simonpasquier/crochet/README.md

 Crochet is an [AlertManager](https://prometheus.io/docs/alerting/alertmanager/) receiver that stores notifications in memory with a simple UI to view/filter.

-Notifications are processed by the `/api/notifications/` endpoint
+Notifications are processed by the `/api/notifications/` endpoint.

 ## Usage